amaan-ai/Java-Maven-manual-install/README.md

-# Installation guide for WCA on VSCode
+# Java Maven Installation guide

 This document gives infomration on installing software tools with IDE VSCode that are needed to run **Watson Code Assistant**